Journey of Nutcase 10

 20 Apr 2018 - 24 Apr 2018

-A retrospective art exhibition at The Pie Factory that narrates the journey of Nutcase10 through her battles with mental health difficulties.
+A retrospective art exhibition that narrates the journey of Nutcase10 through her battles with mental health difficulties.
 The exhibition outlines her response to dark struggles with personal demons on the way to acceptance of life events and mental wellbeing.
 This solo exhibition includes reflections on the dynamic journey made while undergoing psychoanalysis.

 Amanda Godley, alias Nutcase10, studied Fine Art: Sculpture in 1979-83 and Art Psychotherapy in 1997-9.
-Since spending four years living in the Cayman Islands in the early millennium she came back to the UK and once again returned to psychoanalysis in earnest, a dynamic process which she found enhanced her creativity.
-Amanda is currently working in the field of mental health, supporting people to speak up about their difficulties.
-This exhibition – Journey of Nutcase10 – her first for 35 years, uses the media of watercolour, Russian watercolour, pencil, gouache, oil pastel and mixed media.
+Since spending four years living in the Cayman Islands in the early millennium she came back to the UK and once again returned to psychoanalysis in earnest.
+A dynamic process which she found enhanced her creativity.
+Amanda is currently working in the field of mental health supporting people to speak up about their difficulties.
+This exhibition – Journey of Nutcase10 – her first in 35 years, uses the media of watercolour, Russian watercolour, pencil, gouache, oil pastel and mixed media.